Observing Double White Dwarfs with the Lunar GW Antenna: Results

-The SNR distribution resulting from the \textsc{LEGWORK} elaboration is presented in fig.~\ref{fig:cumulative_SNR_MW}.
-The plot presents the cumulative distribution of the sources: for every SNR $\rho$, the graph gives the number of sources with SNR > $\rho$.
-In this way it's easy to quantify the number of observable objects, once a certain SNR threshold is fixed.
-This distribution follows a power-law $\Gamma = \alpha \cdot \rho^{\beta}$: the exponents $\beta$ for the three populations are not exactly the same due to different characteristics (mass distributions and spatial distributions), but they are sufficiently similar to allow to fit also the total distribution with a power-law.
+The S/N distribution resulting from the \textsc{LEGWORK} elaboration of the entire (super- and sub- Chandrasekhar) MW inspiraling population is presented in fig.~\ref{fig:F5}.
+The plot presents the cumulative distribution of the sources: for every $\rho$, the graph gives the number of sources with S/N > $\rho$.
+This directly quantifies the number of observable objects, once a certain S/N threshold is fixed.
+This distribution follows a power-law $\Gamma = \alpha \cdot \rho^{\beta}$: the exponents $\beta$ for the three populations are not exactly the same due to different characteristics (mass and spatial distributions), but they are sufficiently similar to allow to fit also the total distribution with a power-law.
 In addition, the majority of the observable sources comes from the thin disk only.
-For typical SNR thresholds of 8 and 12 are expected respectively 30 and 17 visible sources (with statistical error given by Poissonian statistics).
-It's also shown in gray the SNR estimation for a 10 year observational period for the pathfinder mission Soundcheck.
-Note that, even if this estimation predicts no detections of spiraling DWDs, a detection of a DWD system is not completely ruled out since the given values are to be considered more as an order-of-magnitude estimation and not a precise prediction.
-Indeed it's possible the presence of short-period DWD systems not yet identified in the solar neighborhood \citep{Munday_closeDWDdiscovery}.
+The $\alpha$ coefficients correspond to the number of sources with S/N > 1.
+For typical S/N thresholds of 8 and 12, over an observing period of ten years $30\pm 5\text{(stat)}\pm6\text{(sys)}$ and $17\pm 4 \text{(stat)}\pm 4\text{(sys)}$ visible sources are expected, respectively.

-The galactic inspiraling population emits in the most sensible band of LISA, and thus it will not be a prerogative of LGWA only.
-In fact, repeating the same estimation using the LISA PSD results is a SNR greater by 3 orders of magnitude on average.
+The Galactic inspiraling population emits in the most sensitive band of LISA, and thus it will not be a prerogative of LGWA only.
+Repeating the same estimation using the LISA PSD results in a systematically larger S/N. The simultaneous detection of common sources can however be relevant both for scientific and instrumental purposes, such as detector calibration.